 Climb the Tower of the Americas

-Just south of the Alamo is another of the top things to do in San Antonio, albeit a bit more modern.
+Just south of the Alamo is another one of the top things to do in San Antonio, albeit a bit more modern.
 The Tower of Americas is 750 feet tall and therefore provides a spectacular view of the city and the area around it.
-Its observation deck will teach you a lot about the history of this area and let you enjoy the scenery, and there are even 4D shows children will surely enjoy.
+Its observation deck will teach you a lot about the history of this area and let you enjoy the scenery (you can get skip-a-line ticket here), and there are even 4D shows children will surely enjoy.
 Another big attraction here is the revolving restaurant, which will make sure you have a memorable meal.

 Eat some good old Texas food for lunch